Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Future PLC /David Giles)

-Make this the year of your new outdoor living room.
-Water-resistant rugs, comfy furniture, garden art and mirrors help create a stylish area to relax.
-Add an electric or gas heater to stay snug and you’ll also get more use out of your new space during spring and autumn.
+Water-resistant rugs, comfy furniture, garden art and mirrors help to create a stylish area.
+Invest in one of the best patio heaters to stay snug and get more use out of your new space during spring and autumn.

 All home decor is making a move outside this year, we've even seen a growing trend for styling cafe lamps and even pendant lights outdoors.
-Treat your garden patio no different than you would any other room in your home.
+Treat your garden patio the same as any other room in your home.

 country cottage with large wildflower meadow in front